Houston Car Accident Lawyer

 Trusted Car Wreck Attorneys

 In a city the size of Houston, Texas, car accidents are a daily occurrence.
-Since the 70’s, Simmons and Fletcher have been helping victims recover medical bills, lost wages, property damage as well as compensation for their pain and suffering.
+Since the 70’s, Robert Simmons and Keith Fletcher have been helping victims recover medical bills, lost wages, property damage as well as compensation for their pain and suffering.
 There are so many car accident lawyers to choose from in Texas now that making a decision as to who to hire or even whether to hire an attorney for your case can be mind boggling.
 Below are some tips to help you in your decision.
-To the right you can read our Car Accident Handbook.
-Please do not hesitate to call us if we can be of service.
+To the right you can click on and read our Car Accident Handbook.
+Please do not hesitate to call us if we can be of service if you are injured in a car accident anywhere in the greater Houston metropolitan or surrounding areas including Katy, SugarLand, Kingwood, Pearland, Cypress, or The Woodlands.

-Simmons & Fletcher, P.C.
+Simmons and Fletcher, P.C.
 Offer a Free No Obligation Consultation With an Experienced Car Accident Attorney

 Sadly, many people come to us after they have attempted to handle a case on their own with a seemingly friendly insurance adjuster who promised they would “take full responsibility” early on and then made a ridiculous low ball offer and quit returning calls later.
 These kind of tactics cause injured persons to not gather and preserve evidence they should be gathering from the start and they cause delays in injured people getting medical care which are then used against the injured victim.
 If you think you have a simple case and are contemplating going at without a accident lawyer to “save money,” you should read this article first: